Gwyneth Paltrow Loves Her Wrinkles And Her Divorce

 “Of course I have wrinkles [and] gray hair.
 But I genuinely love it.
 This is who I am.
 I have been through incredible ups and downs.
 I feel so blessed that I have the wrinkles to tell the story.”

 Paltrow believes that her incredible body confidence comes from accepting herself without worrying about what other people are thinking about her.
-The actress has admitted that she used to be perturbed when people would criticize her for her reviews and suggestions on GOOP, but says that only occurred during the early days of her business, when she was still new to her role as an influencer, having only recently made the transition from acting to entrepreneurship.
+The actress has admitted that she used to be perturbed when people would criticize her for her reviews and suggestions on GOOP but says that only occurred during the early days of her business when she was still new to her role as an influencer, having only recently made the transition from acting to entrepreneurship.
 According to Fox News, Gwyneth Paltrow has revealed that her self-belief proved helpful in facing the critics who attacked her for recommending products on GOOP.

 “I would talk about something or write about it, and people would be like, ‘What the f*** is she talking about?
 Later on it would sort of catch on… I’m like, this is my role.
 I’m here to do this.”